 A deeper focus on the brain’s blood vessels

-“People with mild cognitive impairment are at highest risk for the next step, which is dementia,” said Calin Prodan, M.D., a professor of neurology in the OU College of Medicine and a co-author of the paper.
+“People with mild cognitive impairment are at highest risk for the next step, which is dementia,” said Calin Prodan, M.D., a professor of neurology in the OU College of Medicine and a co-author of a paper revealing new details about the brain, blood flow and cognitive decline.

 “We’re trying to decipher the ‘fingerprints’ of mild cognitive impairment — what happens to the brain when a person moves from healthy aging to mild cognitive impairment, and is there something we can do to intervene and prevent the decline to dementia?”

-He and his team focused on the brain’s vasculature, or network of blood vessels, and how it behaves differently in older adults with MCI.
+He and his team focused on the brain’s vasculature or network of blood vessels, and how it behaves differently in older adults with MCI in hopes of improving early detection and potential treatments.

-Brain measurements were taken in people at three stages of life: young adults, older adults with aging but healthy brains and older adults with MCI.
+They took brain measurements in different groups of people at three stages of life: young adults; older adults with aging but healthy brains; and older adults with MCI.
 Each group played a short memory challenge game on a computer while having the blood flow in their brains measured.
 They saw that:

-• Blood flow increased in the brains of the young adults, giving their brains the energy needed to meet the demands of the game, a process known as neurovascular coupling.
+- Blood flow increased in the brains of young adults, giving their brains the energy needed to meet the demands of the game, a process known as neurovascular coupling.

 “People with mild cognitive impairment have lost that compensation mechanism,” says Dr. Cameron Owens, lead author of the study.
 “There is a drastic change in brain activity in those with mild cognitive impairment.”